linux-integrity/ima-doc/policy-syntax.rst

 Builtin policy rules may measure too much.
 Measurement and appraisal of log files are not useful, generating events every time one is opened.
-Known log files can be excluded using SELinux to constrain which files are measured.
+Known log files can be excluded using SELinux labels to constrain which files are measured.

 See :ref:`selinux-labels`.